derrcarr/2017bootcamp-general/git-prep.md

 1. [Install for MacOS](https://git-scm.com/download/mac)
 2. [Install for Win](https://git-for-windows.github.io) -- all defaults are fine except you may prefer to decline credential manager

+For right now, all we are doing is signing up for and installing git.
+Once that is done, head over to the Linux tutorial, and we will come back to that later.